petezh/peterzhang.me/_notes/cs61c.md

 # CALL

 An interpreter executes other programs.
-Language **translation** let's translate a high-level language to a lower-level language to increase performance.
+Language **translation** let's us translate a high-level language to a lower-level language to increase performance.
 Generally, interpreters are easier to write, but they are slower.
 Trasnalated code is almost always more efficient.

 A **compiler** takes high-level language code as input (e.g. foo.c) and outputs assembly level language code (e.g. foo.s), which  may contain psuedo-instructions.
 The **lexer** turns the input into tokens, while the **parser** compiles an abstract syntax tree that recognizes problems in program structure.
 Semantic analysis and optimization checks for errors and reorganizes code.
 Code generation outputs the assembly code.